top of page

 You need to comply with the National Accreditation Board for Family Mediators (NABFAM) Standards, which is:

-Training in an accredited mediation training course, with assessment and certification of his /her attendance and competence;
+• Training in a NABFAM accredited mediation training course /s, with assessment and certification of his /her attendance and competence.

-Participation in a minimum of at least 3 supervised mediation sessions; each session must be a minimum of 1 hour.
+• Participation in a minimum of at least 3 in-person or 5 online supervised mediation sessions.

 Where a Mediator has been trained through a training program that is not accredited by NABFAM, the mediator may apply for accreditation in one of the following ways: